jdoss2020/poetry/Jim_Doss_Poetry-Part_3.md

 etched in broad lines across their granite faces,
 the boredom seeping from their eyes.

 Here beauty isn’t frivolous.
-It’s something to be worshiped
+It’s something
-while in season, divided among the people
+to be worshiped while in season, divided among the people
-according to need, the elders first, then the youngsters.
+according to need, elders first, then the youngsters.

 It can provide sustenance for a year, sustenance for a lifetime
 in this world that is white and grey, and always on the lookout